Hamid Dabashi: Reading Lolita in Tehran and Azar Nafisi

 Nafisi responded to Dabashi's criticism by stating that she is not, as Dabashi claims, a neoconservative, that she opposed the Iraq war, and that she is more interested in literature than in politics.
-In an interview, Nafisi stated that she's never argued for an attack on Iran and that democracy, when it comes, should come from the Iranian people (and not from US military or political intervention).
+In an interview, Nafisi stated that she has never argued for an attack on Iran and that democracy, when it comes, should come from the Iranian people (and not from US military or political intervention).
 She added that while she is willing to engage in "serious argument...
 Debate that is polarized isn't worth my time."
 She stated that she did not respond directly to Dabashi because "You don't want to debase yourself and start calling names."